Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_cortex/cortex.md

 #### Connecting Snowflake with Hex
 If you have an existing Hex account, login in to your account and continue to the `Getting Started With Hex` section.

 Otherwise, once you've logged into your Snowflake account, simply navigate to the `Data Products` tab on the left and click `Partner connect`.
 In the search bar at the top, type in `Hex`, and you should see the Hex partner connect tile appear.
-Clicking on the tile will bring up a new screen, and all you have to do is to press the `Connect` button in the lower right corner.
+Clicking on the tile will bring up a new screen, select the `Connect` button in the lower right corner.
 After this, you'll see a new screen confirming that your account has been created and from here you can click `Activate`.

 #### Creating a workspace
 Once activated, you'll be brought over to Hex and will be prompted to create/name your new workspace.
 After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page.